ViperImaging/PublicGuides/win10iso/win10iso_abridged.md

 4. Prompt *Choose which media to use* select **ISO File** and click **Next**.

 5. You will be prompted to save the *.iso* file to a directory, the default option is *C:\Users\YOUR_USER_NAME\Documents\Windows.iso* You may change this location if it suits your needs.
-After you have selected your directory, the install will download the file automatically.
+After you have selected your directory, the installer will download the file automatically.

 6. Once the file has completed downloading you may exit the installer by selecting **Finish**.